 If cargo related capital improvements include airside projects such as taxiways and/or aircraft aprons, those project costs could be AIP grant eligible.
 Improvements, such as an aircraft parking ramp, could not be designed to serve a single tenant because then they would be considered by the FAA to be exclusive use facilities, and therefore ineligible for AIP grant funding.
-If an airport is contemplating significant future projects related to a passenger terminal complex and associated airfield improvements, it would not be advantageous to use AIP discretionary grant funds for cargo-related to the passenger terminal and related airfield projects.
+If an airport is contemplating significant future projects related to a passenger terminal complex and associated airfield improvements, it would not be advantageous to use AIP discretionary grant funds for cargo-related improvements, since it will likely want to preserve its AIP grant funding for eligible projects related to the passenger terminal and related airfield projects.
 The FAA encourages AIP cargo entitlements to be used for projects benefitting air cargo activity, and these funds could be used for airside projects to support air cargo activity, as long as the projects are not used by tenants on an exclusive use basis.